weaviate/biggraph-wikidata-search-with-weaviate/README.md

-# PyTorch-BigGraph search with the Weaviate vector search engine
+# PyTorch-BigGraph Wikidata search with the Weaviate vector search engine

 [PyTorch-BigGraph](https://github.com/facebookresearch/PyTorch-BigGraph) is a project by [Facebook Research](https://research.fb.com/) and a "distributed system for learning graph embeddings for large graphs" which -in turn- is based on the [PyTorch-BigGraph: A Large-scale Graph Embedding Framework paper](https://mlsys.org/Conferences/2019/doc/2019/71.pdf).
 As an example dataset, they [trained a PBG model on the full Wikidata graph](https://github.com/facebookresearch/PyTorch-BigGraph#pre-trained-embeddings).